Narendra989/Assignments/README.md

 # Nihilent Assignments

+# Use Xcode 14.2

+# Minimum deployment target iOS 14.0

 # Build UI and logic using SwiftUI and Swift

-# Minimum deployment target iOS 14.0

 # Api call async / await